LlamaSantos/react_day3/README.md

 * Add a ```statics``` property to the ```authenticated``` object.
 * Inside your ```statics``` object, add a ```willTransitionTo``` method which has ```transition``` as its parameter.

 Now what we're going to do is invoke the ```isLoggedIn``` method on our firebaseUtils object which will check is the user is logged if.
-If they're not, we'll redirec them to the login route.
+If they're not, we'll redirect them to the login route.

 * If ```firebaseUtils.isLoggedIn()``` is falsy, then add a property to the ```Login``` component called ```attemptedTransition``` and set it equal to the transition parameter.
 Then, use ```transition.redirect('login')``` to redirect to the login page.